-Shackleton’s ship Endurance has been found 107 years after it sank
+Shackleton’s ship HMS Endurance found 107 years after it sank in Antarctic

-Ernest Shackleton’s ship HMS Endurance has been found 107 years after it sank
+Ernest Shackleton’s ship HMS Endurance found 107 years after it sank in Antarctic

-Expedition director hails find or largely intact vessel as ‘milestone in polar history’
+Expedition director hails find of largely intact vessel as ‘milestone in polar history’

 The wreck of Endurance, Sir Ernest Shackleton’s famous ship, has been found off the coast of Antarctica more than a century after it sank.